 In addition, the Council approved an education shared services initiative with Midlothian Council which included the appointment of a joint head of education.
-However, following the change in administration as a result of the May 2012 local government elections the decision to appoint a joint head of education was rescinded.
+However, following the change in at the Council the administration the decision to appoint a joint head of education was rescinded.

 At a recent meeting of the joint liaison group, a group comprising of senior officers and members from both the Council and Midlothian Council, the sharing of a health and safety manager across East and Midlothian councils on a six month trial basis was approved.
-This will help the Council to draw on the expertise and resources of the current manager at Midlothian, while providing team resources to Midlothian council.
+This will help the Council to draw on the expertise and resources of the current manager at Midlothian, while providing team resources to Midlothian Council.